concordant-app/documentation/README.md

 - **Uncommitted**: a file that has been changed locally - essentially uncommitted changes
 - **Committed**: a file that has been changed when comparing the current state of the code to a target older commit

 Concordant considers changes always on a file level, just as effects.
 The list of changes is always created as a combination of the local uncommitted changes and the committed changes based on the change configuration.
 If no change configuration is provided, the default is the current branch vs the latest upstream state of the branch.
-Read more in the configuration guide.
-(TODO 4)
+Read more in the [configuration guide](#changes).

-- [ ] TODO 4: Add link to diff configuration guide.

 <br />